 Forward-thinking companies agree.
 To attract and retain the best talent, businesses are increasingly providing benefits to their employees that focus on wellness and flexibility in terms of where, when and how work gets done.
 While coworking operators such as WeWork and Convene are disrupting the market for office space, a huge opportunity remains outside city limits to create hybrid spaces that satisfy the workforce of the future.

-Granha’s enterprise-grade facilities are convenient to major cities, built for shorter trips that don’t require air transportation, and include commercial-grade internet speeds and reliability.
+Branches’ enterprise-grade facilities (with commercial-grade internet speeds and reliability) are convenient to major cities and built for shorter trips that don’t require air transportation.
 Once there, guests will find a community of like-minded makers and doers that believe their best work doesn’t always happen from 9 to 5 in densely packed skyscrapers.
-At Granha, individuals and small teams can escape from home and office distractions, do some deep thinking, connect with themselves, and get real work done.
+At Branches, individuals and small teams can escape from home and office distractions, do some deep thinking, connect with themselves, and get real work done.

-Sari Ingerman ‘19GSAPP has recently joined the team to manage the development of Granha’s first location in New York’s Catskill Mountains (opening 2020).
-Granha is currently looking for select companies in New York that would like to provide their employees access to Granha as a unique workplace benefit.
-Whether your company has co-located employees, has a partially distributed workforce, or is a FROG (fully remote organization), a partnership with Granha can enhance your employee experience and demonstrate your commitment to work-life balance and human-centric practices.
+Sari Ingerman ‘19GSAPP has recently joined the team to manage the development of our first branch in New York’s Catskill Mountains (opening 2020).
+Branches is currently looking for select companies in New York that would like to provide their employees access to Branches as a unique workplace benefit.
+Whether your company has co-located employees, has a partially distributed workforce, or is a FROG (fully remote organization), a partnership with Branches can enhance your employee experience and demonstrate your commitment to work-life balance and human-centric practices.